 For most of the applications, one usually checks that the following conditions are satisfied, see \cite{CFS09,DPS16,Feehan15,Lengeler}. \begin{thm}[{Consequence of \cite[Corollary 3.11]{Chill03}}] Let $V$ be a Banach space, $U\subset V$ an open set, $\mathcal{E}\in \mathcal{C}^{\omega}(U;\R)$ and $\bar{u}\in U$ a critical point of $\mathcal{E}$.
 Suppose that \begin{enumerate}[(i)] \item there exists a Banach space $Z$ such that $V\hookrightarrow Z$ densely, \item $\mathcal{E}^{\prime}\in \mathcal{C}^{\omega}(U;Z^{\ast})$, \item the second derivative $\mathcal{E}^{\prime\prime}(\bar{u})\colon V\to Z^{\ast}$ is Fredholm of index zero. \end{enumerate} Then, there exist $C, \sigma>0$, $\theta\in (0,\frac{1}{2}]$ such that for all $u\in U$ with $\Norm{u-\bar{u}}{V}\leq \sigma$, we have

 \end{thm} \begin{rem} Note that by assumption (i) in \Cref{thm:FredholmLoja} we have $V\hookrightarrow Z$, so $Z^{\ast}$ can be identified with a subset of $V^{\ast}$.
-Condition (ii) requires that for all $u\in U$ the functional $\mathcal{E}^{\prime}(u)$ which is in general only in $V^{\ast}$ is in fact in $Z^{\ast}$ and the map $\mathcal{E}^{\prime}\colon U\to Z^{\ast}$ is analytic. \end{rem} Although \Cref{thm:FredholmLoja} describes a slightly less general situation than in \cite{Chill03}, in most applications its conditions are relatively easy to check and suffice to prove the {\L}ojasiewicz-Simon gradient inequality.
+Condition (ii) requires that for all $u\in U$ the functional $\mathcal{E}^{\prime}(u)$ which is in general only in $V^{\ast}$ is in fact in $Z^{\ast}$ and the map $\mathcal{E}^{\prime}\colon U\to Z^{\ast}$ is analytic. \end{rem} Although \Cref{thm:FredholmLoja} describes a slightly less general situation than in \cite{Chill03}, in most applications its conditions are relatively easy to check and suffice to prove the {\L}ojasiewicz--Simon gradient inequality.
 The details on how to deduce \Cref{thm:FredholmLoja} from \cite{Chill03} are given in \Cref{subsec:AppendixLoja}.

-To prove a suitable version of \Cref{thm:LSfinitedim} on a finite dimensional manifold $\mathcal{M}$ is quite straightforward if $\mathcal{M}$ and $\mathcal{E}$ are analytic, by simply choosing local coordinates and applying \Cref{thm:LSfinitedim}.
-In \cite{Lageman07}, this is used to study \emph{gradient-like} dynamical systems via the Kurdyka-{\L}ojasiewicz inequality.
-The infinite dimensional setting is more complicated.
+To prove a suitable version of \Cref{thm:LSfinitedim} on a finite-dimensional manifold $\mathcal{M}$ is quite straightforward if $\mathcal{M}$ and $\mathcal{E}$ are analytic, by simply choosing local coordinates and applying \Cref{thm:LSfinitedim}.
+In \cite{Lageman07}, this is used to study \emph{gradient-like} dynamical systems via the Kurdyka--{\L}ojasiewicz inequality.
+The infinite-dimensional setting is more complicated.